calliope-project/calliope/doc/user/installation.rst

   .. code-block:: fishshell

-    $ conda create -c conda-forge -n calliope calliope python=3.9
+    $ conda create -c conda-forge -n calliope calliope

-Python version 3.9 is specified as it is the version which we test the package against most thoroughly (on both UNIX and Windows operating systems).
+This will install calliope with the latest Python version that we undertake cross-platform tests for: v3.9.
-We test with Python versions 3.7 and 3.8 on Linux.
+We also test with Python versions 3.7 and 3.8 on Linux and installing with these versions is possible on all operating systems.
-We do not test for Python versions <3.7 or >3.9.

 To use Calliope, you need to activate the ``calliope`` environment each time